 - Peer-to-Peer: Employees can acknowledge the efforts and milestones of their team members.

-Employee recognition programs are often tied with rewards.
+Employee recognition program ideas are often tied with rewards.
 For example, employees can be allotted vouchers or special accolades along with an award title to recognize exceptional work.
 This provides tangible evidence of the recognition and a powerful reminder that hard work pays off.

 Cost to Company: The cost of an employee recognition program may vary widely depending on the kind of initiative you’re willing to take.
 For example, an employee recognition bulletin board may cost as little as $100 including the cost of stationery.